 This is Karl Moore of the Desautels Faculty of Management at McGill University with Talking Management for The Globe & Mail.
 Today I am in Vancouver, sitting down with Zoe Kinias from INSEAD, a leading business school just outside of Paris.

-Professor Karl Moore of the Desautels Faculty of Management at McGill University speaks with Pierre Boivin, CEO of Claridge Inc.
+Karl Moore is a professor at the Desautels Faculty of Management at McGill University.
+In this exclusive interview he speaks with Geoff Molson.

 Read full article: Financial Post, October 26, 2015